 And speaking of cockneys, “Country Honk” is a sort of English/hillbilly hybrid of the sort the band would explore on later albums.
 “Live With Me” starts off with a funky bass line, and is the first song they recorded with Mick Taylor.
 It’s a killer track, and one that would serve as a template for their next few LPs.

-The title track, “Let It Bleed” is a slice of sleazy, druggy country-rock, and a proto-type for the sort of song writing they would explore a bit later on Exile on Main Street.
+The title track, “Let It Bleed” is a slice of sleazy, druggy country-rock, and a proto-type for the kind of writing they would explore a bit later on Exile on Main Street.

-Change sides we have “Midnight Rambler”, a poignant drawn out blues jam which probably put a hex on the whole hippie movement in one fell sweep.
-This is dark stuff, with haunting harmonica by Jagger, as well as a shadowy rhythm section; this song will take you someplace else, away from the light, and into a world of fog and darkness.
+Change sides and we have “Midnight Rambler”, a poignant drawn out blues jam which probably put a hex on the whole hippie movement in one fell swoop.
+This is dark stuff, with haunting harmonica by Jagger, as well as a shadowy rhythm section; this will take you someplace else, away from the light, and into a world of fog and darkness.